PageDAO/PageDAO-DocSite/community/zombieverse.md

 Barely had he made it twice around the second boulder with the rope, when an almighty roar and the ogre with it rampaged from the tunnel.
 He pulled the rope.
 Just as the ogre lifted his right leg, it caught the rope.
 Charlie leaned back hard on it, to maximize the tension.
 The boulder shifted, just a little.
 It was not enough.
 It held it’s footing while the ogre did not.
 It caught the rope with its foot, stumbled forwards clumsily, turning in the same motion to see Charlie beside the rock.
 It had such size and forward momentum, that it could not stop in time.
 It fell, breaking the flow of the water falling either side of the invisible expanse.
 Chris looked down to witness the confusion etched across the beast face as it slowly turned in to complete fear and panic.

 The ogre turned as it bounced of what looked like nothing.
 It wheeled and spun, falling hysterically down into the abyss.
 It’s earsplitting shriek shrinking as quickly has the ogre did.
-Then…nothing.
+Then… nothing.
 Nothing but the continued rush of falling water and the pulse of beating pulses in their ear.
 The trio each drew a large breath, giggling at their success.

 “We did it!”
 Chris yelled.
 Charlie nodded, bent over while he recovered from his exertion.